diasurgical/DevilutionX/docs/building.md

 ```

 ### 32-bit

-In addition to the 32-bit MinGW build tools, the build process depends on the 32-bit MinGW Development Libraries for [SDL2](https://www.libsdl.org/download-2.0.php) and [libsodium](https://github.com/jedisct1/libsodium/releases) as well as headers for [zlib](https://zlib.net/zlib-1.2.12.tar.gz).
+The 32-bit build depends on the 32-bit MinGW Development Libraries for [SDL2](https://www.libsdl.org/download-2.0.php) and [libsodium](https://github.com/jedisct1/libsodium/releases) as well as headers for [zlib](https://zlib.net/zlib-1.2.12.tar.gz).
 These dependencies will need to be placed in the appropriate subfolders under `/usr/i686-w64-mingw32`.

+When linking zlib, libpng will always prefer dynamically linking with `libz.dll.a` if it can be found.
+We recommend renaming or deleting `libz.dll.a` to force libpng to use static linkage.
+This will prevent errors about missing dlls when you attempt to run the game.

-This can be done automatically by running [`Packaging/windows/mingw-prep.sh`](/Packaging/windows/mingw-prep.sh).
+These can be done automatically by running [`Packaging/windows/mingw-prep.sh`](/Packaging/windows/mingw-prep.sh).

 ```bash
 # Download the 32-bit development libraries for SDL2 and libsodium